 West Houston GP, L.P., an affiliate of GPMV, holds a 25% general partnership interest in Stealth.
 The limited partners of Stealth, which currently hold a 75% interest, consist of 85 physicians.
 The sole business of Stealth is the operation of the West Houston Hospital offering multi-specialty services and the West Houston MOB.
 Because those facilities are still in the construction phase, Stealth has had no meaningful operations to date.
 Our operating partnership owns an approximate 93% limited partnership interest in the hospital limited partnership and Stealth owns an approximate 6% limited partnership interest.
-MPT West Houston Hospital, LLC, a wholly-owned limited liability company of our operating partnership.
-Currently, our operating partnership owns all of the limited partnership interests in the MOB limited partnership and MPT West Houston MOB, LLC, a wholly-owned subsidiary of our operating partnership, owns the 1% general partnership of our operating partnership, owns the 1% general partnership interest.
-We have sold limited partnership interests in the MOB limited partnership interest.
-We have sold limited partnership interests in the MOB limited partnership interest.
+MPT West Houston Hospital, LLC, a wholly-owned limited liability company of our operating partnership, owns the 1% general partnership interest in the hospital limited partnership.
+Currently, our operating partnership owns all of the limited partnership interests in the MOB limited partnership and MPT West Houston MOB, LLC, a wholly-owned subsidiary of our operating partnership, owns the 1% general partnership interest.
 We have sold limited partnership interests in the MOB limited partnership to physicians and others associated with our tenant or subtenants of the West Houston MOB.